Photo above from Flickr, by 7beachbum. No edits made.

 There are five routes: 101, 103, 104, 105, and 106.
 Each one has three departure times between 1:20 AM and 3:45 AM, different for each route.

-These night bus routes start at either Laekjatorg square or Laugavegur street and go to different areas of the capital region.
-No buses run towards the city center after midnight.
+These night bus routes start at either Laekjatorg Square or Laugavegur Street and go to different areas of the Capital Region.
+No buses run toward the city center after midnight.

-The night buses don't make any scheduled stops, so if you're planning to catch these buses in a different location than their starting points, make sure to watch the live timing in the Klappid app and wave to the driver when you see the bus approaching.
+The night buses don't make scheduled stops, so watch the live timing in the Klappid app and wave to the driver when you see the bus approaching.

 You can find more details about the night bus schedule on the Straeto website.
-The night bus fare is 1260 ISK (as of fall 2024).
+The night bus fare is 670 ISK (4.77 USD) as of winter 2025.
 You can pay with cash or with a special night bus ticket in the Klappid app.
 If you have a 30-day or one-year card, it's also valid.

 Reykjavik Bus Etiquette